MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Diagram illustrating a pipeline to automate promoting an asset that  39](media/environment-strategy/s stored in source control from development, through test, to production..png)

-Figure A pipeline automates promoting an asset that's stored in source control from development, through test, to production.
+*Figure: A pipeline automates promoting an asset that's stored in source control from development, through test, to production.*

 You can configure the number of environments and processes, like approvals, that need to be included in a pipeline.